SEO Content Site Case Study

 - From it's highs of 30,000+ monthly sessions pre 2019 (see screenshot below), traffic for the past few years has sat consistently at 6000-8000 monthly sessions (see second screenshot below).

 - There has been no penalty.
 I was just slowly outcompeted by tour operators and other bloggers in the niche.
-Although it's worth noting that the pandemic in 2020 also negatively effected traffic for 10 months.
+Although it's worth noting that the pandemic in 2020 also negatively effected traffic.

 Traffic in the good ol' days (October 2016 to December 2018)